rkuma183/wilsonmar.github.io/_posts/2016-05-16-windows-10-client-config.md

 ## Utilities #

+* Office Professional Plus 2016 (x86 and x64) - DVD (English) 09/22/2015
+from <a target="_blank" href="https://msdn.microsoft.com/subscriptions/json/GetDownloadRequest?brand=MSDN&locale=en-us&fileId=65535&activexDisabled=true&akamaiDL=false">direct download from MSDN</a>.

 ## Bin folder on Environment Variable Path #

+0. Create a <strong>C:\bin</strong> folder to hold programs accessed from the Windows command line.
+0. Specify that path in Environment Variables.
+0. Put files in that folder:

-0. Putty
+0. Putty for SSH into Linux machines
+0. WinSCP
 0. Windows Powertools
-0. WinSCP
-0. SSH

 ## Communications #